audience-kit/audience_kit_api/doc/TASKS.md

 - Cease and Desist to zYouSoft for Trademark infringement

 # Done
+## Week 9
+- LocaleID should be set by /me/location
 ## Week 8
 - Improve event page
 - Beta prompt if no email